 How to transfer a token

-We have a detailed guide on how to transfer Tether USDT on Statemint or Statemine.
-The same instructions apply to all tokens on both chains.
+We have a detailed guide on how to transfer Tether USDT on Polkadot or Kusama Asset Hub.
+The same instructions apply to all tokens on both networks.

-In the following video, you can find detailed information about Statemine, as well as instructions on how to send tokens and on more advanced topics, like minting and destroying your own assets.
+In the following video, you can find detailed information about Kusama Asset Hub (former Statemine), as well as instructions on how to send tokens and on more advanced topics, like minting and destroying your own assets.